-The Duro 6 is just one part of Osprey’s new line of hydration products, which also include the Duro 15 and Duro 1.5 packs, the Duro Solo belt, and Duro Hand bottle holder.
-The ladies version of the packs go under the name Dyna instead, but offer very similar features, just with a more female-friendly design.
+The Duro 6 is just one part of Osprey’s new line of hydration products, including the Duro 15 and Duro 1.5 packs, the Duro Solo belt, and the Duro Hand bottle holder.
+The lady’s version of the packs goes under the name Dyna instead-but offer very similar features, just with a more female-friendly design.

-I personally have come to really appreciate this type of pack as it keeps the bag from jostling around too much while I run, and yet doesn’t impede motion in anyway either.
-Plus, the Duro hugs the body nicely and is so comfortable to wear, that you almost forget that you have it on.
+I personally have come to really appreciate this type of pack as it keeps the bag from jostling around too much while I run and yet doesn’t impede motion in any way either.
+Plus, the Duro hugs the body nicely and is so comfortable to wear that you almost forget that you have it on.
 That’s not something I can say about some of the other running packs I’ve tested over the years.

-Despite it’s relatively small size – just 6-liters of carrying capacity – the Duro 6 has plenty of room in its main compartment for carrying an extra jacket, wallet, keys, and a few other spare items for out on the trail.
-Better yet, the harness itself has a number of well placed, zippered pockets for carrying snacks, gels, and even your smartphone, while larger harness pockets provide room for water bottles too.
+Despite its relatively small size – just 6-liters of carrying capacity – the Duro 6 has plenty of room in its main compartment for carrying an extra jacket, wallet, keys, and a few other spare items for out on the trail.
+Better yet, the harness itself has several well-placed, zippered pockets for carrying snacks, gels, and even your smartphone, while larger harness pockets provide room for water bottles too.

-Its bite valve offers plenty of water on demand, while Osprey’s patented magnetic retention system keeps the hydration bladder’s hose out of the way until you actually need to take a drink.
-This is a feature that another pack I’ve been testing lately does not have, and I found myself sorely missing it while on longer runs.
+Its bite valve offers plenty of water on demand.
+At the same time, Osprey’s patented magnetic retention system keeps the hydration bladder’s hose out of the way until you actually need to take a drink.
+This feature that another pack I’ve been testing lately does not have, and I found myself sorely missing it while on longer runs.

-As someone who tends to get very warm, and sweat a lot, while on a run, I always worry about how much adding a pack to the mix will potentially increase my discomfort out on the trail.
-But, I can honestly say that the Duro 6 is so lightweight and easy to run with, that I haven’t really noticed much of an impact in this area at all.
+As someone who tends to get very warm and sweat a lot while on the run, I always worry about adding a pack to the mix will potentially increase my discomfort out on the trail.
+But, I can honestly say that the Duro 6 is so lightweight and easy to run with that I haven’t really noticed much of an impact in this area at all.

 While this bag is obviously aimed at trail runners, it can also pull double-duty as a mountain biking or light hiking pack as well.
-In terms of carrying plenty of water and offering a surprising amount of onboard storage, you’ll be hard pressed to beat the Duro when you also factor in all around comfort and efficiency.
+In terms of carrying plenty of water and offering a surprising amount of onboard storage, you’ll be hard-pressed to beat the Duro when you also factor in all-around comfort and efficiency.

 Buy at now at REI.com.